viniciuschiele/flask-apscheduler/README.md

 ##Features
 - Loads scheduler configuration from Flask configuration (app.config).
-- Loads jobs definition from Flask configuration.
+- Loads job definitions from Flask configuration.
 - Allows to specified the host name which will run the scheduler.

 ##Documentation